himmAllRight/groomsmen-ask/README.md

 When the reader scanned the QR code, it opened up a list of instructions on their phone that said:

 > 1. Find your computer.
 > 2. Go to [http://ryan.himmelwright.net/message/]("http://ryan.himmelwright.net/message/") and follow the instructions.
+(NO LONGER ACTIVE)
 > 3. Text Me

 ## Website